dlemburg/sequelizegql/README.md

 # Examples

-Example here uses `sequelize-typescript` but work fine with `sequelize` too.
+Example here uses `sequelize-typescript` but this library works fine with `sequelize` too.
 You can see [examples of both here](https://github.com/dlemburg/sequelize-graphql/tree/main/examples/library/src/orm/models)

 ## Basic